Turkey's bitter election battle nears decision day - ExBulletin

 The turnout in the first round reached a whopping 87%.

-But it was slightly lower in the Kurdish regions that supported Kilicdaroglu.

-The data showed turnout among the 3.4 million Turks living abroad rose slightly in the second round, from 1.7 million to 1.9 million.
+The data showed that the participation of the 3.4 million Turks living abroad increased slightly in the second round from 1.7 to 1.9 million.

 Many of those voters are descendants of Turks who left poorer provinces for Western Europe and who traditionally support more conservative candidates.